Aberdeen University Students' Association: History

 For almost 100 years, representation of students was carried out, in common with the other ancient universities in Scotland, by a students' representative council (SRC).
 While this remains the official name of the body created by the Universities (Scotland) Act 1889, the Students' Association opted to use the term Students' Association Council to describe it and today goes by Student Council when organising elections and referring to itself to the student body.

 This follows significant structural changes to the Students' Association which began in the late 1990s.
 Previously AUSA stood for Aberdeen University Students' Assembly, and within it there were four bodies with distinct identities and management: the SRC (based at Luthuli House, located next to King's College, and supporting activities including educational support, welfare, political campaigning, and societies); the Students' Union (in the form of a prize-winning social venue at Broad Street in the city centre, including two bars, two night clubs, games facilities, shops, and offices); the Athletics Association (based at the Butchart Recreation Centre, Old Aberdeen); and Debater (the debating society, based with the SRC in Luthuli House).
-Following the changes at the turn of the millennium which formally created AUSA as we know today, the AA became known as the Sports Union.
+Following the changes at the turn of the millennium which formally created AUSA as it is known today, the AA became known as the Sports Union.

-The Aberdeen Students' Charities Campaign – which also included the Robert Gordon University, Northern College (subsequently merged into Aberdeen University), and Aberdeen College – which was also based in the SRC building at Luthuli House.
-Periodically the National Union of Students Scotland North of Scotland Area ("NUSNOS") office was also housed at the SRC building.
-Since 2013, the Charities Campaign ceased to exist and instead a RAG (Raising and Giving) arm of the organisation was created by the then Charities President, Emily Beever.
-This was in line with many other Students' Unions and Associations across the UK.

 Sites

-The AUSA is primarily based at the Students' Union Building located in the Old Aberdeen "campus" area near King's College on Elphinstone Road.
-The AUSA Sports Union and the Sport Officer, formerly based at Butchart, are now based in the Aberdeen Sports Village and inside the AUSA Building.

-Due to financial pressures, AUSA's chief students' union building (located on Broad Street near Marischal College in the city centre) was forced to close in early 2004.
-The Union Bar, a far smaller, single bar without nightclub facilities, was subsequently opened in nearby Littlejohn Street.
-This bar was itself forced to close due to financial pressures in November 2008 leaving the University without any Union nightlife facility.
+in 1939, a new student union was opened on Broad Street, the first in Scotland to merge the men's and women's unions (the men's union had previously been located at Marischal College, and the women's at Skene Terrace).
+The building was bought by the university in 1929, and work began in 1934, but it was delayed by a tenant who refused to leave, eventually leading to a court case, with the university agreeing to cover his removal fees.
+It finally opened on 25 January 1939, unveiled by the university principal Hamilton Fyfe.
+The building was notable for a series of large murals created by Robert Sivell in the concert hall (later to become a wine bar).

+Due to financial pressures, this building was forced to close in early 2004, with the union moving to the King's College grounds, initially to the Butchart Recreation Centre and then to the Hub, now commonly now as The Students' Union Building.

+The Sports Union has an office in the reception area of Aberdeen Sports Village.